jusbuckingham/kofa/README.md

 # Kofa
-Voter intelligence for foundational black americans
+Voter intelligence for the 2024 election.

 ## Purpose of this application
 To get clear and consise information about upcoming elections by zipcode information.